Aadameqq/node-oauth2-implementation/README.md

 ![img_1.png](img_1.png)

 #### Components dependency graph
-As you can see, all arrows are pointing up
+As you can see, when we set the components so that the least transient is at the top all the arrows are pointing up

 ![img_2.png](img_2.png)